themartiancompany/libevm/README.md

 # Ethereum Virtual Machine (EVM) Library

-A Bash and JavaScript library containing useful functions to write native applications interacting with EVM-compatible blockchain networks.
+A Bash and JavaScript library providing useful functions to write native applications interacting with EVM-compatible blockchain networks.

 The library depends on
 [Crash Bash](